Silva Method: Technique

 Silva claimed to have developed a program that trained people to enter certain brain states of enhanced awareness.
 He also claimed to have developed several systematic mental processes to use while in these states allowing a person to mentally project with a specific intent.
 According to Silva, once the mind is projected, a person can allegedly view distant objects or locations and connect with higher intelligence for guidance.
-The information received by the projected mind is then said to be perceived as thoughts, images, feelings, smells, taste and sound by the mind.
+The information received by the projected mind is then said to be perceived as thoughts, images, feelings, smells, taste, and sound by the mind.
 The information obtained in this manner can be acted upon to solve problems.

 Skepticism

-James Randi wrote that the Silva Method:claims to develop improved memory, learning ability, and paranormal powers like telepathy.
-Much of the course consists of "visiting" absent persons imagined by students and performing diagnoses on them.
-No tests of the validity of this practice have been done; such tests are discouraged by the teachers of the system.
+James Randi wrote of the Silva Method: